kdalkafoukis/diploma_thesis/README.md

 This service uses Spark on top of Cassandra to analyze data.

 - [**Administration Interconnection Service**](http://github.com)
-This services is responsible to represent the requested queries about the Cloud infrastracture to the administrator of the infrastructure
+This services is responsible to represent the requested queries about the Cloud infrastracture to the administrator of the infrastructure.